How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 Pre-save campaigns can double as list building if structured right.
 “Pre-save my single + get the demo version emailed immediately” captures emails while boosting Spotify’s algorithm signals.
 A kind of 2 for one in your favour.
 We ran this for a client’s single release, 1,247 pre-saves, with 1,089 email signups (that’s an 87% conversion).
 Most artists run pre-save campaigns and capture zero emails, which in this context can seem pretty wasteful.

 Live show signups remain underused.
 QR codes on stage, on merch tables, on poster boards: “Text MUSIC to 07700 900xxx or scan here for a free live recording of tonight’s show.”
 Audience members who have just experienced your music are most likely to sign up immediately after you have performed.
-One artist we worked with captured 340 emails across a 12-date UK tour using this method.
+An Austrian pop/rock duo we worked with captured 340 emails across their 12-date UK tour using QR codes at every show.
 That’s roughly 28 signups per show.

 Welcome Sequence (Automate This Immediately)